willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 ### My paired controllers don’t show up in the Mixed Reality Portal.

 * Hold the controllers in front of your headset and restart them by pressing the Windows button for four seconds, then again for two seconds.
-* If the controllers are paired to your PC, make sure that they show as connected in **Settings > Bluetooth & other devices**.
-If the controllers are paired to your headset, make sure that you see "Motion Controller" in the Device Manager under Human Interface Devices.
-If your controllers are showing correctly in those locations, unpair them and go through the pairing process again.
+* If your controllers show as connected in **Settings > Bluetooth & other devices**, unpair them and go through the pairing process again.
 * If the controller LEDs are cycling, turning on one quadrant of lights at a time and then turning them off, they are undergoing a firmware update.
 Wait for the update to complete and the controllers should appear in Mixed Reality.
 * If an external Bluetooth adapter is used, make sure the adapter is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB 3.0 devices.
 * If the PC just crashed and a Qualcomm adapter is being used, a reset may not work.
 To fix this, unplug the power from the back of the computer (or if on a laptop, hold down the power button for 10 seconds) and restart the PC.
 * Run the Bluetooth troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.

 ### I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth settings.